 11-91 STATE ORGANIZATION AND GENERAL ADMINISTRATION 2600.8

---. -- These forms provide guidance on the format to follow in explaining the reasons for changes in assumptions.
+2600.8 Forms HCFA-25J(1), 25J(2) and Associated Narrative Pages Medicaid Program Budget Report - Statements of Reasons for and Amounts of Changes From Previous Estimate and Between Fiscal Years. -- These forms provide guidance on the format to follow in explaining the reasons for changes in assumptions.
 You are expected to furnish comprehensive explanations and analyses of changes to support your estimates (quantitative and narrative).

 A.Form HCFA-25J(1) - Statement of Reasons and Amounts of Changes From Previous Estimate. -- Complete this form for each quarterly submission.
 If your estimates and assumptions have not changed since the previous submission, an annotation of "no change" at the top of the Amount column is sufficient.